Edit a completed pay run

 Confirmation of your changes show on the Payroll Summary tab.
 Also on the Completed Pay Run window.

-You will pay your employee the adjusted amount in a following pay period >
+▼You’ll pay your employee the adjusted amount in a following pay period

 There may be times when you do want the correction to apply in the next pay run.

-For example, your employee, Jordan, received their usual pay in month 1.
+For example, your employee, Jordan, received their usual pay in month one.

 After you complete the pay run, you discover a missing overtime payment for Jordan that you need to add.

-You edit the month 1 pay run to include Jordan's overtime.
+You edit the month one pay run to include Jordan's overtime.

-You have already paid Jordan the original amount, so you agree to include the overtime payment in month 2.
+You have already paid Jordan the original amount, so you agree to include the overtime payment in month two.

-In this example, the employee received the wrong pay in month 1.
+In this example, the employee received the wrong pay in month one.
 You want to add the corrected amount to the employee's next pay period.

 When you Save Correction, select Show difference in the next pay run.